Grégory Gendrey

-Grégory Gendrey (born 10 July 1986) is a Guadeloupean footballer who plays as a midfielder for French club Épinal.
-He is also a Guadeloupean international.
+Grégory Gendrey (born 10 July 1986) is a Guadeloupean footballer who plays as a midfielder or winger for Phare Petit-Canal and the Guadeloupe team.

 Career

-Gendrey plays as an attacking midfielder and a left winger and began his career with Evolucas on the island of Guadeloupe.
+Gendrey began his career with Evolucas on the island of Guadeloupe.
 In 2009, Gendrey signed an amateur contract with professional club Vannes OC, however left the club in January 2010 to join Compiègne.
 After spending a year with Compiègne, in which he amassed over 30 appearances, Gendrey left the club to play for Charleroi-Marchienne in Belgium.

 In January 2019, after six months with Schiltigheim, he returned to US Créteil where he signed a six-month contract.
 In July 2019 he moved to Stade Lavallois, signing a one-year deal with the option for an extension if the club won promotion.

-At the end of his Laval contract, Gendret signed for SAS Épinal in Championnat National 2.
+At the end of his Laval contract, Gendrey signed for SAS Épinal in Championnat National 2.